Page created on June 6, 2021. Last updated on January 17, 2022 at 14:30

 - Remove ovarian endometrial cysts

-- Remove endometrial notes outside the lesser pelvis
+- Remove endometrial lesions outside the lesser pelvis

 - Achieve a long recurrence-free period